Generic selectors

 When He came before God’s throne, His Father gave Him a name above all other names[22] and the entire angelic host worshipped Him:

-God certainly celebrated the resurrection birthday of the Firstborn Son of the Most High—Jesus Christ!
+God certainly celebrated the resurrection BIRTHDAY of the Firstborn Son of the Most High—Jesus Christ!

 Moreover, are not physical birthdays a shadow of the great spiritual birthday to come?

 Just as physical children are our inheritance in this life, we are God’s “inheritance”—children of His kingdom—on the day of our spiritual birth.
 God’s Book of Life in heaven is the registry of our birthday into His family and kingdom!
-All who are written in it will hear Jesus Christ proclaim, “Enter into the joy of your lord![23]
+All who are written in it will hear Jesus Christ proclaim, “Enter into the joy of your Lord![23]

 [1] Luke 22:24-27; 1 Pet.
 5:2-3.